bericp1/SocSim/README.md

 message (in what shall be called a parcel), whose data will be formatted and outputted once the message has made its go-around.

-SocSim also provides some analytical data, insight, and predictions about how a message will traverse the community, such as the most likely path between two people a type of message will take.

 ### Dependencies

  * [rapidjson](https://github.com/miloyip/rapidjson/)